jcwd/Arcade_game/README.md

 ###known issues

-####here is will add all known issues I have for this project.
+####here is where we will add all known issues I have for this project.

-  * Trace of player left on canvas at win ( see issues log for details)
+  * Trace of player left on canvas at win ( see issues log for details) - issue closed 23rd Sept